 Simple Sweet and Sour Glazed Salmon

-Simple Sweet and Sour Glazed Salmon – This is one of those easy recipes you can tuck in your back pocket any time you need something simple, delicious, and healthy for dinner.
+This Simple Sweet and Sour Glazed Salmon is one of those easy dinner recipes you can make any time you need something simple, delicious, and healthy for dinner.
 Just a few ingredients, and it’s so lovely!

 This simple glazed salmon is one of those recipes you can tuck in your back pocket any time you need something quick, easy, and delicious for dinner.
 It’s pretty without being fussy, and delicious without a long ingredient list.